Boston Man Charged in Roommate's Death at Vacation Rental in Hawaii

 Both Germany-Wald and Fleming are being held at the Kealakehe Police Station pending further investigation.
 It was not immediately clear if they have an attorney.

-Police said the identity of the victim is being withheld pending positive identificaiton and notification of next of kin.
+Police said the identity of the victim is being withheld pending positive identification and notification of next of kin.

+It is not known how the three people involved in the incident knew each other, what led to the argument or what type of injuries led to the person's death.